 While Nestle does not recommend plastic, some bakers prefer the use of plastic spatulas when melting chocolate.
 Plastic spatulas and spoons can melt at high temperatures and like the wooden spoon can absorb odors.
 If you decide to use a plastic spoon or spatula, be sure it does not carry an odor and the chocolate is being melted at a low temperature.
 Plastic spoons will not scratch your saucepans and will keep your dishware looking new as opposed to metal spoons.

-How to Clean Melted Plastic Off a Stove Burner
+Easily Clean Melted Plastic Off a Stovetop Burner Tutorial

 How to Melt White Chocolate

 Simple tips for melting white chocolate for dipping, drizzling, and dressing up your favorite treats.

 How to Treat Wood Cooking Spoons

 Unlike inorganic materials such as metal and plastic, wood requires some special care.
 For example, all wood cooking spoons should be hand-washed...